bmantoni/bmantoni.github.io/_posts/2020-03-15-pic-emulator-part-1.md

 **Program Memory**
 Comparing the address on line 2 in the HEX file with the starting instruction address in the assembly, they don't match up.
 Eventually I realised that the value in the hex is exactly double.
 03DB * 2 = 07B6.
 I think this is because hex is a 32 bit format, but it's encoding 16 bit addresses.

-So, we need a data structure that can hold 1024 bytes of Program Data, and we'll load the instructions from the hex file into it.
+So, we need a data structure that can hold 1023 bytes of Program Data, and we'll load the instructions from the hex file into it.

 **Data Memory (Registers) - TODO**

+For registers, I need a data structure to hold 2 banks of 127 bytes each.

+**Stack**

+This seems complicated.
+It has an 8-level-deep hardware stack.

 ### Choosing a language/stack
 I'm thinking of using Flutter and Dart, as an excuse to learn them.